torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

 At page migration, accounting information is kept.

-Note: we just account pages-on-LRU because our purpose is to control amount of used pages; not-on-LRU pages tend to be out-of-control from VM view.
+Note: we just account pages-on-LRU because our purpose is to control amount of used pages; yest-on-LRU pages tend to be out-of-control from VM view.

 2.3 Shared Page Accounting
 --------------------------